 There are a couple of places where you can check on the number of credits in your account.
 The easiest way is to log into your Ampion account.
 There you will see a summary of how much electricity the solar farm has produced, your monetary savings, and the environmental impact of your account.

 Unused credits will be banked in your account and automatically applied to months where you’ve used more electricity than was generated on your behalf.

-The enrollment process usually takes 1 week to complete.
-Once your account is fully activated, you can expect to see credits on your next utility bill.
+We will notify you once your account is fully activated and let you know how quickly you can expect to see credits on your utility bill.

 For every dollar of bill credits generated by the solar farm and applied to your utility account, we charge you just ninety cents.
 The more solar production, the more bill credits generated, the more savings off your electricity costs.
 Bill credits offset all electricity costs, supply and delivery.